-Tetracycline is also a common compound in anti-malaria medication, and clients may not be aware.
+They area also common compounds in anti-malaria medication and clients may not be aware.
 Always ask if they have gone overseas recently and if they have taken malaria meds of any form.
 If yes, Google the product and search for its ingredients and contraindications.

 Black Garments - Hair Removal Contraindications

 Light attracts to areas of darkness, and particularly in the case of nylon or polyester underwear and bras, pulsed light can melt the fabric onto the skin if accidental contact occurs.
 If working near these areas, have the client remove the garment and cover themselves with a towel instead.

 While a small amount of mild discomfort is desirable during a pulsed light treatment, pain is a definite contraindication.
 Pain presents in various ways, including excessive sweating and body language, and it is the therapist's duty to observe how a client reacts during treatment and to constantly check that they are comfortable.
 If pain is evident, whether the client says so or not, the setting must be reduced to a comfortable level, or else risk burning the skin.